Christopher Clark: The Sleepwalkers: How Europe Went to War in 1914

 Clark's study of the outbreak of the First World War, The Sleepwalkers: How Europe Went to War in 1914, appeared in English in 2012; the German version (Die Schlafwandler: Wie Europa in den Ersten Weltkrieg zog) followed in 2013.
-The book challenges the imputation, which had been widely accepted by mainstream scholars since 1919, of a peculiar "war guilt" attaching to the German Empire.
-He instead maps carefully the complex mechanism of events and misjudgements that led to war.
-There was in 1914 nothing inevitable about the war.
+The book challenges the imputation, which had been widely accepted by mainstream scholars since 1919, of a peculiar "war guilt" attached to the German Empire.
+He instead maps the complex mechanism of events and misjudgements that led to war.
 Risks inherent in the strategies pursued by the various governments involved had been taken before without catastrophic consequences, which now enabled leaders to follow similar approaches without adequately evaluating or recognising those risks.
 Among international experts, many saw the presentation by Clark of his research and insights as groundbreaking.

-In Germany itself, where the book received much critical attention, not all reactions were positive.
+In Germany, where the book received much critical attention, not all reactions were positive.
 Volker Ullrich contended that Clark's analysis largely disregards the pressure for war coming from Germany's powerful military establishment.
-According to Hans-Ulrich Wehler, Clark had diligently researched the sources covering the war's causes from the German side only to "eliminate [many of them] with bewildering one-sidedness" ("verblüffend einseitig eliminiert").
+According to Hans-Ulrich Wehler, Clark had diligently researched the sources covering the war's causes from the German side only to "eliminate [many of them] with bewildering one-sidedness".
 Wehler attributed the sales success of the book in Germany to a "deep-seated need [on the part of German readers], no longer so constrained by the taboos characteristic of the later twentieth century, to free themselves from the burdensome allegations of national war guilt".
 However, Clark observes that the current German debate about the start of the war is obfuscated by its link to their moral repugnance at the Nazi era.

 Other work

-Clark is also the co-editor with Wolfram Kaiser of a transnational study of secular-clerical conflict in 19th-century Europe (Culture Wars.
+Clark is the co-editor with Wolfram Kaiser of a transnational study of secular-clerical conflict in 19th-century Europe (Culture Wars.
 Catholic-Secular Conflict in Nineteenth-Century Europe, Cambridge: Cambridge University Press, 2003), and the author of numerous articles and essays.
-Professor Clark presented the BBC Four documentary programme "Frederick the Great and the Enigma of Prussia".
-He also presented and narrated the 2017 ZDFE documentary "The Story of Europe".
+Clark presented the BBC Four documentary programme "Frederick the Great and the Enigma of Prussia".
+He also presented and narrated the 2017 ZDF documentary The Story of Europe.